a2stuff/a2d/res/notes/testplan.md

     * Modifying shortcuts (selector)

 * Launch DeskTop.
 Open a volume window.
 Create a folder.
 Open the folder's window.
 Go back to the volume window, and drag the folder icon to the trash.
 Click OK in the delete confirmation dialog.
 Verify that the folder's window closes.
 * Launch DeskTop.
 Open a volume window.
 Create a folder.
 Open the folder's window.
-File > Delete a File....
-Select the folder and click OK.
+Activate the folder's parent window and select the folder icon.
+File > Delete.
 Click OK in the delete confirmation dialog.
 Verify that the folder's window closes.

 * Close all windows.
 Start typing a volume name.
 Verify that a prefix-matching volume, or the subsequent volume (in lexicographic order) is selected, or the last volume (in lexicographic order).
 * Close all windows.
 Start typing a volume name.
 Move the moouse.
 Start typing another filename.
 Verify that the matching is reset.